 Well, really, it comes down to two things.

 The first is character development – the art of building a richly imagined, deeply known character before you even start writing your novel proper.
 Think of it as part of your planning / research phase.
-We cover that character development process extensively here.
+We cover that character development process extensively here; there’s also some great stuff on how to instigate that development by creating an inciting incident here.
 We won’t say much more about it in this post.

 But the second huge element of great characterisation is interiority.
 It’s all about building a rich inner life for your character and then letting that inner life seep through onto the page.